 He uses Linux and currently prefers Ubuntu 18.04 / LTS, but has run other distributions (SuSE, Redhat/Fedora; Tru64 (v4.0D-v5.1), with a soft-spot for Mandriva, and now Xubuntu).

-In the laboratory, a self-built Linux cluster, all core nodes being gigabit-switched, has been supported by The Royal Society (2001-2012).
+In the laboratory, a self-built Linux cluster, all core nodes being gigabit-switched, was supported by The Royal Society (2001-2012).
 This has been superceded by a 160 node quad socket G34 series Opteron, for local software training and dataset evaluation (2013-).
-Previously, he learnt collective UNIX-internals (kernel rebuilding/ graphics card/ HD/ memory replacement) and has upgraded several workstations for stereo (3D) modelling.
-In the good-old-days, Jon has experienced the hands-on practicalities of setting up 10/100/1000baseT networks several times (i.e. even drilling holes in walls), from refurbishing labs to O/S configuration.
-He application-tests and has several machines to appreciate Darwin (so far up to OSX 10.7), and has used SGI, which he still samples rarely and wistfully remembers the past with.
+Previously, he learnt collective UNIX-internals (kernel rebuilding/ graphics card/ HD/ memory replacement) and has upgraded many workstations for stereo (3D) modelling.
+In the good-old-days, Jon experienced the hands-on practicalities of setting up 10/100/1000baseT networks several times (i.e. even drilling holes in walls), from refurbishing labs to O/S configuration.
+He application-tests and has some machines to appreciate Darwin (so far up to OSX Mojave).
+He used SGI (1995-2004): ah, the (easily forgotten) memories.

 Computers are employed in a multi-track (analogue input), with hundreds of tracks now available (digital recording) studio, where they are used as synth/samplers and configuring the MIDI environment, especially for mobile/laptop audio capture, composition and manipulation.
 He runs, of course, several software synths in a 'practically unlimited' virtual recording environment via Emu 1820m hardware and Hex-CPU/terabyte storage recording.
 He would like to delve into the world of Ardour, a free Linux project for recording musicians, but current circumstances preclude this effort.

 Software used efficiently and in depth: